 It is time to depart Portugal and travel back to Spain, as our journey today takes us through the countryside.
 This morning we make one more stop in Portugal before we arrive back in Spain.
 Guarda was founded in the 12th Century by King Sancho I, and much of the fortified towers and defensive walls he built survive to this day.
 Once we arrive into Salamanca, you will have time to freshen up at the hotel and enjoy some free time.
 We recommend you visit the old town and go up the Cathedral Bell Tower, which offers amazing panoramic views of the town and its surroundings.
 To cap off the evening we'll enjoy an included farewell dinner, offering three courses of delicious food from around the province of Salamanca.

 DAY 15: Avila - Madrid

 This morning we depart Salamanca and travel to Avila, where we take a comfort stop.
 Avila is notable for its many Romanesque and Gothic churches, and the famous and incredibly well preserved medieval walls.
-We then continue onto the capital Madrid, where you'll have some free time before we meet up again for dinner this evening.
+We then continue onto the capital Madrid, where the tour ends.